During this period of remote learning, the Undergraduate Writing Center is offering the following services:

 We offer the following types of appointments:

-- Scheduled Appointments: Our most common service is a 50-minute appointment scheduled ahead of time to work face-to-face with a PLF on either composition or ESL issues.
-This is located in Humanities A61.
-We are also open in Rieber Hall 115 for on-campus residents and in Powell Library 228 for all students.
-The Rieber location offers both 50- and 25-minute appointments, while the Powell location offers 50-minute appointments.
+- Scheduled Appointments: Our most common service is a 50-minute appointment scheduled ahead of time to work with a PLF on either composition or ESL issues.
+These types of appointments are available online via Zoom during remote learning.
+Click here for more information on our Zoom appointments.

 WAITLIST: When someone cancels or doesn’t come to a scheduled appointment, a session becomes available.
-To get on a waitlist for a cancelled appointment, come to the Undergraduate Writing Center OR send an e-mail to email@example.com or call (310) 206-1320.
-Include a phone number and the time(s) you are available for a session.
+To get on a waitlist for a canceled appointment, send an e-mail to firstname.lastname@example.org or call (310) 206-1320.
+Include your name, a phone number, your student ID number, and the date(s)/time(s) you are available for a session.
 We will call you if we have an opening.

-- Walk-in Appointments: We offer walk-in tutoring on a first-come, first-served basis at all of our locations during our regularly scheduled hours of operation.
-Most sessions last 30 minutes, but sessions can last from 10 minutes up to 50 minutes, depending on the number of students who are waiting for an appointment.
+- Walk-in Appointments: We offer walk-in tutoring on a first-come, first-served basis at our locations during our regularly scheduled hours of operation.
+Walk-in appointments are generally 30 minutes, but you may have multiple walk-ins in one day, depending on the number of students who are waiting for an appointment.
+Walk-ins are currently being offered online via Zoom.
+Find more information about how to sign up for a walk-in here.

-What’s the Difference b/w Online and In-Person Appointments?
+What’s the Difference Between Online and In-Person Appointments?

-If you cannot come in person to the Undergraduate Writing Center, an online appointment is a good way to receive feedback on your writing.
+Because we are not able to offer in-person services during this time of remote learning, scheduling an online appointment is a good way to receive feedback on your writing.
 Online appointments are very similar to face-to-face sessions: we will work with you on any assignment and at any stage of the writing or research process.
 Also, even if you don’t have a written draft, we will work with you to brainstorm ideas and identify good ideas to start your paper.
-Because of the technology, there are some limitations in online writing appointments:
+Because of the technology, there are some limitations to online writing appointments:

 - Online appointments may take longer or cover less ground than in-person appointments.

-- You must make an appointment in advance for an online appointment AND e-mail us your paper in advance of the start of your appointment so that we have your paper when we contact you online.
+- You must e-mail us your paper in advance of the start of your appointment so that we have your paper when we contact you online.

 - Online appointments require as much involvement as an in-person appointment.
 Have a clear idea of what you want to work on and show up online with lots of questions.